Skip to main content

 If things are still not right

-You can refer your complaint to the Local Government and Social Care Ombudsman who will carry out an independent review.
+If things are still not right the Local Government and Social Care Ombudsman (LGSCO) will carry out an independent review.

-Please note the LGSCO will not normally accept a complaint which has not been considered under the Council’s complaint process first.
+The LGSCO will not normally accept a complaint which has not been considered under our complaint process first.

-We have adopted the Local Government and Social Care Ombudsman’s (LGSCO) definition of ‘unreasonable complainant behaviour’.
-More information is available within our unreasonable and unreasonably persistent complainants guide.
+We have adopted the Local Government and Social Care Ombudsman’s (LGSCO) definition of ‘unreasonable actions’.

 Have you encountered a problem with this page?